 Refreshing Cabinets With a Layers and Layers of Paint.

 i was able to change up some things at my vacation rental while there doing repairs.
 I originally had painted my cabinets a plain white in the kitchen to try and open it up to look bigger then the small galley kitchen it was.
 The cabinets doors were handmade out plywood so it spruced them up at the time.
 Being a vacation rental they were constantly getting gouged and stained from food and coffee.
-Every time
+Every time I went out I had to repaint all the doors and tried to repair what I could with drywall mud.
+After taking the plunge and redoing my dining table into a weathered coastal look I decided it would be perfect for my cabinetry as well.
+I figured since it was a small kitchen it wouldn’t kick my butt too much.
+Boy was this old women wrong!

 I got out the acrylic paints I had purchased for dining table redo.
 I used ten different acrylic paint colors a light and dark grey, light and dark turquoise blues, a navy blue, beige, red, dark and browns and black and of course chalk white as base color.
 The more colors the more dimensions.
 I mixed drywall mud with my white base color to adhere to my already painted cabinets and let them dry for 24 hours.